Nepal Visa Information

 Langtang Trek Difficulty

-Without a doubt, the Langtang trek is one of the most stunning treks in the Langtang Region.
-Before undertaking this trek, you should understand the difficulties you might face.
-The Langtang Trek is graded as moderate.
-It means you need to be physically active for the trek and able to walk for 4-6 hours daily to explore the Langtang region.
+The Langtang Valley Trek is graded as moderate in terms of difficulty.
+It means you need to be physically fit for the trek and should be able to walk for 5 - 7 hours daily to explore the Langtang region.

 - Altitude Sickness: Acute Mountain Sickness (AMS) can strike anyone, regardless of fitness.
 It can escalate rapidly into High Altitude Pulmonary or Cerebral Oedema (HAPE/HACE), requiring immediate descent and urgent medical care.